keithnlarsen/restmvc.js/README.md

 ### Creating a Model

 Models are just standard Mongoose models, you can create a new model by creating a javascript file inside of the 'models' folder.
 You need to name the file, and the export the same.
 Your object will get a Mongoose object passed to it, you use that to create your model.

+You can create an empty model by typing the following from the root of the project:

+    restmvc model {entity_name}

 Here's an example of how you'd define one: